 While our online connections are more robust than they have ever been in this day and age, failure may be less common but can still absolutely happen.
-Since VoIP relies entirely on our internet connections to function, familiarizing yourself with common network trouble shooting as well as interruption or total outage causes can help resolve some of the easier connection issues a business might experience.
-We’ve previously covered the most common implementation problems associated with establishing a hosted PBX solution, but as many have experienced the problems don’t necessarily stop once the system is up and running.
-It can take hours of configuration and fine tuning to ensure your system works to the best of its ability, to fulfill your businesses’ needs.
+Since VoIP service relies entirely on our internet connections to function, familiarizing yourself with common network troubleshooting tips as well as interruption or total outage causes can help resolve some of the easier connection issues a business might experience.

-In a basic setup, for internet access a modem will be connected to its source via a cable, and the modem will be connected to a router via a cable, and your businesses computer’s will most likely be connected to the same network through a series of switches or routers, but again connected with cables.
-The last step, computers to network, might be done wireless but there will be without a doubt a cable somewhere in the mix at some point.
+In a basic setup, for internet access a modem will be connected to its source via a cable, and the modem will be connected to a router via a cable, and your businesses computers will most likely be connected to the same network through a series of switches or routers, but again connected with cables.
+The last step, connect computers to the network, which might be done wireless but there will be without a doubt a cable somewhere in the mix at some point.

 While most routers available will suffice, it is important to ensure your specific router has the necessary functions and configurations in place to optimize your VoIP connection, and allow the proper flow of data through the network.
 Again, while the specifics of every router configuration will vary, most of them will follow a similar setup and allow for mostly the same tweaks and changes.

 Again starting at the basics, along with checking cable connections one of the most common fixes for connectivity issues with your router is to perform a simple reset.
 Similar to turning your computer on and off again, resetting your router will clear everything out and give it a fresh start.